Blazemeter/taurus/site/dat/docs/Installation.md

 NOTE: There is an issue with brew installation connected with numpy.
 In order to avoid this problem we suggest to install taurus using pip.

-To install taurus wit pip you need command line developers tools and python 3.6+ installed.
+To install taurus with pip you need command line developers tools and python 3.6+ installed.
 Then you need to install `cython` if it is not installed using the following command:
 ```
 pip3 install cython